ansfartz/AIDL-Server-Client/README.md

 **Implicit intent** = specifies an action that can invoke any app on the device able to perform the action.
 **Explicit intent** = used to launch a specific app component, such as a particular activity or service in your app.
 We are doing this because we're going to need the component name ( ```android:name``` in intent-filter ) to identify the service in the Client app, and pass it to the explicit intent.

+*Note: If there are multiple Services with matching ```intent-filter```s, the Android framework will choose the one with highest priority.
+If multiple Services have highest priority, then a random one will be picked.* In our case, we should make sure no other services on the device have this ```intent-filter``` name.